snayfach/MIDAS/docs/install.md

 `export PATH=$PATH:/path/to/PhyloCNV/scripts` or
 `echo -e "\nexport PATH=\$PATH:/path/to/PhyloCNV/scripts" >> ~/.bash_profile` to avoid entering the command in the future

+### Testing
-Now, you should be able to enter the command into your terminal without getting an error:
+You should be able to enter the command into your terminal without getting an error:
 `PhyloCNV/scripts/run_phylo_cnv.py -h`